dy/color-ranger/README.md

 # Use

 First off you need to setup a canvas to make color-ranger work.
-Look for [getting-started example](http://jsfiddle.net/dfcreative/3ng2wg59/):
+Look at [getting-started example](http://jsfiddle.net/dfcreative/3ng2wg59/):

 ```js
 //create a canvas